 Current view: status and trend

-Analyses of population declines and hunting pressure are done for each management area (by sub-populations) separately but there is evidence polar bears in the NWT move long distances.
+Analyses of population declines and hunting pressure are done for each management area separately (by sub-populations), but there is evidence polar bears in the NWT travel long distances.
 There is interchange between the Northern and Southern Beaufort Sea management areas1,2.

-Polar bear populations in the Viscount Melville and Northern Beaufort Sea have been stable or increasing in numbers and are less likely to decline in the near future based on population models, sea ice changes and moderate hunting pressure.
-Polar bears in the Viscount Melville Sound may actually benefit, over the short-term, from the changing sea ice.
+Polar bear populations in the Viscount Melville Sound and Northern Beaufort Sea have been stable or increasing in numbers and are less likely to decline in the near future based on population models, sea ice changes and moderate hunting pressure.
+Polar bears in the Viscount Melville Sound may actually benefit over the short-term from the changing sea ice.
 Less multi-year ice may result in increased abundance and accessibility to seals for that population.